osmlab/basket/README.md

-#Basket is currently located in the gh-pages branch.
+#The latest version of Basket is currently located in the gh-pages branch.